GoogleCloudPlatform/healthcare/datathon/organizer/README.md

         [stop](https://cloud.google.com/compute/docs/instances/stop-start-instance#stopping_an_instance)
         the VM after the datathon to save on costs.

-Make sure you are in the `healthcare/deploy` directory.
+Make sure you are in the `healthcare/deploy` directory and have checked out a stable version of Data Protection Toolkit.

 ```shell
 bazel run cmd/apply:apply -- \